A State-Space Perspective on Modelling and Inference for Online Skill Rating: Introduction

 \section{Introduction}

-In the quantitative analysis of competitive sports, a fundamental task is to estimate the skills of the different agents (‘players’) involved in a given competition based on the outcome of pairwise comparisons (‘matches’) between said players, often in an online setting.
-Skill estimation facilitates the prediction of various relevant outcomes of subsequent matches, which can then be applied towards high-level decision-making for the competition, including player seeding, fair team matching, and more.
-There are several established approaches to the task of skill estimation, including amongst others the Bradley-Terry model \citep{Bradley1952}, the Elo rating system \citep{Elo1978}, the Glicko rating system \citep{Glickman1999}, and TrueSkill \citep{Herbrich2006} each with various levels of complexity and varying degrees of statistical motivation.

-Skill rating is of paramount importance in the world of competitive sports as it serves as a foundational tool for assessing and comparing the abilities of players and how they vary over time.
-By accurately quantifying skill levels, skill rating systems enable fair and balanced competition, inform strategic decision-making, and enhance the overall sporting level.
-Popular skill rating systems applications include chess \citep{FIDE}, online gaming \citep{Herbrich2006}, education \citep{Pelanek2016}, tennis \citep{Kovalchik2016} and team-based sports like football \citep{Hvattum2010}, basketball \citep{Strumbelj2012} and many more \citep{Stefani2011}.
+In the quantitative analysis of competitive sports, a fundamental task is to estimate the skills of the different agents (‘players’) involved in a given competition based on the outcome of comparisons (‘matches’) between said players, often in an online setting.
+Skill rating is of paramount importance as it serves as a foundational tool for assessing and comparing the abilities of players and how they vary over time.
+By accurately quantifying skill levels, rating systems inform strategic decision-making and enhance the overall sporting level.
+Common applications include chess \citep{FIDE}, online gaming \citep{Herbrich2006}, education \citep{Pelanek2016}, tennis \citep{Kovalchik2016} and team-based sports like football \citep{Hvattum2010}, basketball \citep{Strumbelj2012} and many more \citep{Stefani2011,otting2020hot}.
 Skill ratings not only facilitate player ranking, but also serve as a basis for dynamic matchmaking and player seeding, ensuring that competitive matches are engaging and well-matched.
 Moreover, in professional sports, skill rating plays a pivotal role in talent scouting and gauging overall performance, providing data-driven insights for coaches, analysts, bettors and fanatics.
 As technology and statistical methodologies continue to advance, skill rating systems are expected to evolve further, benefiting an ever-widening spectrum of sports and competitive domains.

-In this work, we argue for an explicitly model-based, statistical approach to this task, centred around state-space models.
-We model the skills of the players in the competition as time-varying, and we model the outcomes of matches between players as indirect observations of these skills.
-Such models are often left implicit in the presentation of popular approaches to the skill estimation task.
-Our viewpoint is that by emphasising the role of the underlying models, users can more easily incorporate additional structure into their estimation routines.
-Moreover, this emphasis encourages the decoupling of the algorithmic aspects of estimation from the modeling aspects, which again affords additional flexibility and robustness.